hummingbirdcreative/Project3-RecordCatalog-Backend/README.md

 ## Technical Requirements

 - A working full-stack, single -page application hosted on Heroku & Netlify.
--Incorporate the technologies of the MERN-stack using Node.js, Mongoose, Express and React.
+- Incorporate the technologies of the MERN-stack using Node.js, Mongoose, Express and React.
 - Have a well-styled front-end that communicates with Express backend via AJAX.
 - Include at least two of the four CRUD data operations/actions.
 - Be deployed online and accessible to the public via Heroku